Maybe you have very bad vision and are worried about it getting worse.

 There are competing products such as blue-light blocking glasses.
 While they block blue light, they don’t offer protection for the skin.

-At this time the EyeJust is only available for the iPad and iPhone.
+EyeJust is available for the iPad, iPhone, laptops and Nintendos.